Deploying & Scaling Voice Agents: 4-Phase Framework from POC to Production

 Goals: Achieve initial production deployment with real value delivery.
 Formalize SLOs, measure actual business outcomes (cost per call, deflection rate, customer satisfaction).

-Technology decision point: This is where we choose between continuing with the orchestration platform or beginning to build custom components.
-Many successful voice agents remain on platforms like Vapi or Retell indefinitely.
-If the platform handled your Pilot requirements well, met performance targets, and offers acceptable economics at scale, staying on the platform for MVP makes sense.
-Moving to production on a platform requires upgrading to enterprise tiers for SLAs and support, implementing redundancy using platform features, building comprehensive monitoring around platform metrics, creating operational runbooks for platform-specific issues, and training support staff on the platform's interfaces.
-The decision factors:
+Moving to production on a platform requires upgrading to enterprise tiers for SLAs and support, implementing redundancy using platform features, building comprehensive monitoring around platform metrics, creating operational runbooks for platform-specific issues, and training support staff on the platform’s interfaces.

 Continue with platform if: